Tune of the Day: Study in D minor by Ferling

 So… Enjoy!
 And let us know if you have any request by dropping us a message!

-Today's study is the twelfth piece from 48 Études pour hautbois ou saxophone, composed around 1835 by German oboist and clarinetist Franz Wilhelm Ferling.
+Today's piece is the tenth study from 48 Études pour hautbois ou saxophone, composed around 1835 by German oboist and clarinetist Franz Wilhelm Ferling.